 This process of breeding a brother and sister dog together can be considered a lot simpler logistically.
 A dam owner can spend months seeking out a stud that complements their dam.
 They will then have to pay fees and sign a stud service contract to have access to the stud for breeding.
 If the dam can instead be mated with one of her brothers, the time taken to locate and secure a stud is significantly reduced.

-Additionally, inbreeding (if done by an experienced breeder) can sometimes provide some peace of mind — you will have more of an idea about what to expect from a litter.
+Additionally, canine incest (if done by an experienced breeder) can sometimes provide some peace of mind.
+You will have more of an idea about what to expect from a litter.
 However, siblings or not, both dogs should still undergo genetic screening, so you can learn about all their genetic material, both good and bad.
 It is important not to become complacent or irresponsible or you may end up exacerbating any negative traits in future pup(s).

 Risks of Breeding Siblings in Dogs